Share everything with peace of mind. Except your bank cards.

 6. Use a strong PIN

-If you've chosen 1234 or 1111 as your PIN, it's an absolute gift for fraudsters.
+If you have 1234 or 1111 as your PIN, it's an absolute gift for fraudsters.
 What's more, PINs based on your postcode or year of birth make it all too easy for thieves, too.

 7. Shield your card